koreanwglasses/koreanwglasses.github.io-archive/resources/content/about.md

 * I first started programming in 7th grade.
 Well, I tried to follow a tutorial on how to make a video game, but did not really understood how anything worked.
 I picked up programming again two years after reading about the RSA algorithm, which I implemented for myself in C#.

-* My favorite composer is Bach (of course), then a toss-up between Schubert, Beethoven, Mendelssohn, Balakirev, Borodin, Rimsky-Korsakov, ...(every romantic romposer)
+* My favorite composer is Bach (of course), then a toss-up between Schubert, Beethoven, Mendelssohn, Balakirev, Borodin, Rimsky-Korsakov, ...(every romantic composer)